Nick Schieffer Don Johnsen

-Hello!
-I'm Officer Nick Schieffer of the Ames Police Department in Ames, Iowa.
-Currently I hold the position of School Resource Officer or "SRO" and work with the Ames Community School District.
-As this position has several responsibilities, my focus is the safety and law related education of the school district.
+Officers Nick Schieffer and Don Johnsen of the Ames Police Department hold the position of School Resource Officer or "SRO" and work with the Ames Community School District.
+As this position has several responsibilities, our focus is the safety and law related education of the school district.
 This site not only has valuable information for students, teachers and citizens of Ames, but also for anyone that has an interest in learning about the role of the SRO.
 Parents, students, and others are encouraged to ask questions or leave comments/feedback concerning this program.
 For our students to be successful, we need to work together in providing a safe school environment.
 Not only a school where the students feel safe to learn, but for a school where teachers feel safe to teach.

 What Is a School Resource Officer?

-The School Resource Officer program is a problem-solving approach to reducing crime by assigning a police officer to the school district to establish an ongoing rapport with students, staff, and parents.
+The School Resource Officer program is a problem-solving approach to reducing crime by assigning police officers to the school district to establish an ongoing rapport with students, staff, and parents.
 The basic goals are:

 - To provide a safe learning environment and help reduce school violence.